AI in banking

 Pricing and deployment

-• Pricing model: Subscription-based with various tiers
+• Subscription-based with various tiers

-• Professional services: Available through Backbase and partners
+• Professional services available through Backbase and partners

-• Pricing model: Unknown
+• Pricing unknown

-• Deployment options: Claims SaaS, BYOC, mainframe
+• Claims SaaS, BYOC, and mainframe deployment

-• Professional services: Unknown availability
+• Professional services availability unknown

 Risk assessment